Tasha Oswald, PhD

 Alex Smith, MS

-As the Clinical Care Coordinator, Alex is the first person of contact when you reach out to schedule an appointment.
+As the Client Care Coordinator, Alex is the first person of contact when you reach out to schedule an appointment.

 Alex received her Bachelor's degree in Psychology from Azusa Pacific University.
 Then, she went on to receive her Master's degree in Child Development and Family Studies with a specialization in Marriage and Family Therapy from Purdue University.